Muhammad Yunus: Dismissal from and cases against Grameen Bank (2011–2013)

 On 2 August 2012, Sheikh Hasina approved a draft of "Grameen Bank Ordinance 2012" to increase government control over the bank.
-That power resided with the bank's directors—nine poor women who were elected by 8.3 million Grameen borrowers.
-Hasina also ordered a fresh investigation into Yunus's activities and financial transactions in his later years as managing director of Grameen, but people saw the move as an attempt to destroy his image.
+Hasina also ordered a fresh investigation into Yunus's activities and financial transactions in his later years as managing director of Grameen.
 The prime minister also alleged that Yunus had received his earnings without the necessary permission from the government, including his Nobel Peace Prize earnings and book royalties.

 On 4 October 2013, Bangladesh's cabinet approved the draft of a new law that would give the country's central bank greater control over Grameen Bank, raising the stakes in the long-running dispute.
 The Grameen Bank Act 2013 was approved at a cabinet meeting chaired by Prime Minister Sheikh Hasina and was passed by parliament on 7 November 2013.
 It replaced the Grameen Bank Ordinance, the law that underpinned the creation of Grameen Bank as a specialised microcredit institution in 1983.
-The New York Times reported in August 2013:
+'The New York Times' reported in August 2013:

 Since then, the government has started an investigation into the bank and is now planning to take over Grameen—a majority of whose shares are owned by its borrowers—and break it up into 19 regional lenders.Vikas Bajaj wrote on 7 November 2013:

 The government of Bangladesh has played its trump card in its long-running campaign against Grameen Bank and its founder Muhammad Yunus.
 Last week, legislators passed a law that effectively nationalizes the bank, which pioneered the idea of making small loans to poor women, by wresting control of it from the 8.4 million rural women that own a majority of its shares.